-Since this is my first post of 2019 I decided to post about my experiences installing an application with 2019 in it.
-Therefore, I thought I would discuss my experiences installing Azure DevOps Server 2019 RC1 on my laptop within a Virtual machine.
+Since this is my first post of 2019 I decided to post about my experiences installing Azure DevOps Server 2019 RC1 on my laptop, within a virtual machine.

 To clarify, Azure DevOps Server 2019 is the new name for TFS.
 Furthermore, it’s now rebranded and updated to look and feel like the Azure DevOps service.
 Which is the new name for Visual Studio team Services (VSTS) in Azure.